blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-When defined, this function is called after traversal as `afterFn(state = { result, haystack, context })` and `state.result` is then returned from the search invocation.
+When defined, this function is called after traversal as `afterFn(state = { result, haystack, context })`.

+If a value other than `undefined` is returned, that value is returned as the final result, instead of `state.result`.

 _Examples_:
 <details><summary> <code>['**']</code> <em>(returning count plus context)</em> </summary>